Cluttr-eng/fuse-plaid-node/README.md

   ItemPublicTokenExchangeRequest,
   LinkTokenCreateRequest,
   PlaidApi,
-  Products, SessionCreateRequest,
+  Products, SessionCreateRequest, Transaction,
+  TransactionsGetResponse
 } from "fuse-plaid-node";
+import { backOff } from "exponential-backoff";
 import * as dotenv from "dotenv";
-import {Store} from './store';

 dotenv.config();

 const configuration = new Configuration({